MMillerAK/FilteredLogger/README.md

 It can be configured in the project settings, including the log name and folder where the log will be stored.
 It will, by default, output to the GDScript console, C# console, and 2 files(one binary blog file, one text based text file)

-PRessing F1 will show or hide the file.
+Pressing F1 will show or hide the file.